samweru-zz/wrangler/README.md

 ### Wrangler Scripts

 There are a few scripts to `bin/wrangler/*` that assist in understanding the nature of the data.
-For example, you can run check `emailDuplicatesExist.js` :
+For example, you can run check `emailDuplicates.js` :

 ```sh
 mongo bin/wrangler/emailDuplicates.js
 ```

 There is no web client yet which means you may have to use a cli web client to run whatever web request are available.
 You can also check tests to see whatever functionality is available.
-Become a contributer, why not? :)
+Become a contributer, why not? :sweat_smile: